(ABC4) – COVID-19 restrictions are continuing to lift, including on Delta flights.

 Snacks are back

-On April 14, you’ll be able to have snacks while aboard Delta flights.
+As of April 14, snacks are back aboard Delta flights.

 After receiving feedback from flight attendants and tips from Mayo Clinic, Delta says onboard food and beverage service will safely return with “classic favorites and new treats.”

 Hot food options will return in early June to those flying in Delta One or First Class on select coast-to-coast domestic flights.
 First Class flyers on “other key U.S. routes” will see fresh boxed meals return in early July.

 Other Delta updates